 Thoracic spine & rib cage

 Manual Therapy & Self Mobilizations are integrated with other recovery methods such as breathing re-education, sleep, cryo, mindfullness, hydration, diet, threat management, load management, & work (aerobic) capacity (ie repeat effort endurance).

 Special “key” areas requiring mobility are taught with extensive practical application

 – Thoracic Spine

-- Review the concepts & implementation of the A,B & C programs
+Review the concepts & implementation of the PREPARE, TRAIN, & RECOVER programs

-- While the 3 day workshops cover the Science & Rationale or WHY of the series along with the craft, skill, methods or WHAT.
-The BTG programs emphasize HOW to integrate the course work in different environments.
+While the PREPARE, TRAIN, & RECOVER workshops cover the Science & Rationale or WHY of the series along with the craft, skill, methods or WHAT; the BTG programs emphasize HOW to integrate the course work in different environments.